Content - Res - Recreation - Public Swim Rules

 Facility Swim Test: Individuals must demonstrate comfort in the water, at the discretion of the lifeguard.
 Swim a minimum of two widths continuously on their front.
 Aquatic staff reserves the right to ask any patron to complete the swim test.

-Lazy River (Tomlinson Aqua Park)
+Lazy River (Outdoor Aqua Park)

 Children 9 years and under must pass the facility swim test or wear a lifejacket within arm's reach of a caregiver (ratio 2:1).

-Water Slide (Tomlinson Aqua Park)
+Water slide (Outdoor Aqua Park)

 Sauna (Artillery Park Aquatic Centre)